 Karen Walker's Business Tips

-New Zealand’s most internationally recognised fashion designer Karen Walker has added another string to her bow of accomplishments, receiving an induction to the Co.Of.Women Hall of Fame yesterday, for her achievements as a female business leader in her community.
+Earlier this year, Karen added another string to her bow of accomplishments, receiving an induction to the Co.Of.Women Hall of Fame for her achievements as a female business leader in her community.

 1. Surround yourself with people who get it and will support your project.
 For any project to work, big or small, it’s best to have a team around you who support you, care as much as you do, have got your back and, perhaps most importantly, will pull you up on your own nonsense.
 Obviously, they also have to be people who you trust and who can bring skills to the project that you’ve not got.